wizz13150/GapcoinStuff/Readme.md

   -Format data for each block and add to file.

-  Change gapcoin-cli path and run from everywhere.
+  Modify 'gapcoin-cli' Path and run from everywhere.

   3 outputs files : Raw, Custom or Mersenne Forum's submission format.